 Direct Subsidized and Unsubsidized Loans

-Direct Subsidized Loans are available to eligible undergraduate students, and you must have financial need as determined by the Student Financial Aid Office and have not exceeded your annual or lifetime aggregate loan limits.
+Direct Subsidized Loans are available to eligible undergraduate students.
+You must have financial need as determined by the Student Financial Aid Office and have not exceeded your annual or lifetime aggregate loan limits.
 The U.S. Department of Education pays the interest on this loan while you are enrolled at least half-time in a degree-seeking status or approved non-degree status and for authorized periods of grace and deferments.

 Direct Unsubsidized Loans are available to eligible undergraduate, graduate, and professional students, and there is no requirement to demonstrate financial need.
 If awarded, your award amount will be based on your unmet Cost of Attendance and your remaining annual and lifetime loan limits.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all periods, and if you choose not to pay the interest while in school and during grace, deferment, and/or forbearance periods, your interest will accrue and be capitalized.